-John Barnoski was appointed Executive Vice President, Corporate Development in August 2019, having joined Crombie REIT in July 2015 as Vice President, Corporate Development and later serving as Senior Vice President, Corporate Development.
-John leads the company's national corporate development program, responsible for major development acquisitions and dispositions, and strategic asset management, with an increased focus on joint ventures.
-John has an extensive career in the real estate industry.
-An 18 year veteran of Shoppers Drug Mart, John held the position of National Vice President of Real Estate at Shoppers from 2012 until joining Crombie.
-John held numerous progressively expanding roles within the real estate function of the F.W.
-Woolworth Company prior to joining Shoppers.
-John is a graduate of Schulich's Executive Development Program and holds a Diploma in Assessment, Appraisal & Real Estate Management, a P1 License from the Law Society of Upper Canada and an A.I.M.A. designation from the Institute of Assessors.
+John Barnoski was appointed Executive Vice President, Corporate Development in August 2019.
+John has held progressively senior roles in Corporate Development since joining Crombie in July 2015.
+John leads the company's national corporate development program, providing oversight of Crombie's strategic partnership with Empire, and is responsible for transaction structures, major development acquisitions and dispositions, strategic asset management, and joint ventures.
+John has an extensive career in the real estate industry, including National Vice President, Real Estate at Shoppers Drug Mart/Loblaw Companies Ltd. John is a graduate of Schulich's Executive Development Program and holds a Diploma in Assessment, Appraisal & Real Estate Management, a P1 License from the Law Society of Upper Canada and an A.I.M.A. designation from the Institute of Assessors.

-In 2022, Mr. Barnoski's base salary was \$350,000.
+In 2023, Mr. Barnoski's base salary was \$364,875.
 Mr. Barnoski's AIP award is based on the following results: Real Estate, FFO/Unit vs Budget, Debt to EBITDA, G&A, and Individual Qualitative performance.
-The AIP payout for 2022 was \$196,525.
-Mr. Barnoski's LTIP-RU grant for 2022 was \$162,767.33.
-Mr. Barnoski was also awarded \$145,200 in PUs which will vest in three years subject to meeting certain corporate performance objectives.
-In 2022, Mr. Barnoski earned \$854,092 in total compensation excluding employer pension contributions of \$27,280.
+The AIP payout for 2023 was \$206,337.
+Mr. Barnoski's LTIP-RU grant for 2023 was \$187,842.
+Mr. Barnoski was also awarded \$154,000 in PUs which will vest in three years subject to meeting certain corporate performance objectives.
+In 2023, Mr. Barnoski earned \$913,054 in total compensation excluding employer pension contributions of \$28,060.

-Calgary, AB, Canada Service: 9 years Age: 56 Trevor Lee EVP, Development & Construction
+Vaughan, ON, Canada Service: 5 years Age: 43

+Arie Bitton EVP, Leasing & Operations